Neofonie/frontend-resources/README.md

 * [Cheatsheets](https://devhints.io/) a modest collection of cheatsheets
 * [Frontend Performance](https://github.com/thedaviddias/Front-End-Performance-Checklist) an exhausted list of elements you should check or at least be aware of
-* [Web Developer Roadmap 2018](https://github.com/kamranahmedse/developer-roadmap) the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.
+* [Web Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.
 * [Superhero.js](http://superherojs.com/) A stylish list of online resources to learn and understand the basics of JavaScript (ES5), how to organize code, which tools to use, etc. A very good starting point for the beginner and intermediate frontend developer.
 * [JavaScript the right way](http://jstherightway.org/) Another resource for beginners and intermediate developers.
 * [You don't know JS](https://github.com/getify/You-Dont-Know-JS) A free series of books on JS.
 A little dated, but still worth a read.
 * [Eloquent JavaScript](https://eloquentjavascript.net/) A beginner-friendly resource from which even the experienced developer might learn a thing or two.
 * [Modular JavaScript Book Series](https://github.com/mjavascript) "An open effort to improve our collective understanding of writing robust, well-tested, and modular applications"
+* [Web-Skills](https://andreasbm.github.io/web-skills/) A visual overview of useful skills to learn as a web developer

 ## Magazines